The Solar Pool

 The first issue even appeared to have an original comic, written by Richard Mead and drawn by Dan Khanna.
 Effectively, it looked like UK stories were back like they’d never been away.

 However, according to a poster on TMUK who asked Khanna, Look Before You Leap! was a story first published in France (a technicality I’m using to end more neatly with the last Titan issue).
 That there's still some wriggle room there (Dan wasn't entirely sure) shows how little we actually know about the series.
-Indeed, five years in and the Wiki only covers the first two issues.
+Indeed, seven years in and the Wiki only covers the first two issues.

 Alongside the new story was a reprint of IDW's Free Comic Book Day special Fire When Ready!, by John Barber and Priscilla Tramotano.